 A sofa or bench facing away from the main cooking zone can mean a little extra privacy when you have guests over.

-There are a few basic colour schemes you can choose from.
+There are a few basic colour schemes you can choose from:

+Each offers a different look or effect, and choosing one will guide you as you decorate your space.
 For instance, the harmonious colour scheme is easy on the eye and can be used to create a relaxing space.

-Opting for a monochromatic scheme works well with minimalist homes, while colour pops and colour contrasts instantly add interest and intrigue to your concept.
+Opting for a monochromatic scheme works well with minimalist homes, while colour pops and colour contrasts will instantly add interest and intrigue to your concept.

 The right lighting can bring your kitchen to life, and size matters too when it comes to light fittings and fixtures.